orangejuice/blog/data/activity/book-饱食穷民-2020/record.en.md

 date: 2021-01-16 05:54:44+08:00
 douban:
   rating: 8.1
-  subtitle: "[Japan] Shigeo Saito / 2020 / Zhejiang People's Publishing House"
+  subtitle: Shigeru Saito / 2020 / Zhejiang People's Publishing House
 ---

-The sensitive and meticulous touch of the author is very moving, with deep conversational skills and observation ability.
-The hint of realism is striking, and the summary discussion in the postscript is also brilliant, evoking various emotions in readers.
-It's a truly competent factual work.
+The author's sensitive and careful writing touches me deeply, showing profound conversational skills and keen observation.
+The subtly pervasive sense of reality is striking.
+Additionally, the conclusive discussions in the epilogue are continuously fascinating, making for a deeply moving read.
+It is truly a qualified documentary work.